How to Clean a Circuit Board

 Using Isopropyl Alcohol to Clean PCBs

-Isopropyl alcohol is a great PCB cleaner because it is inexpensive and evaporates quickly.
+Isopropyl alcohol is a great PCB cleaner and electric board solution because it is inexpensive and evaporates quickly.
 Compared to other cleaners used for similar purposes, alcohol contains fewer chemicals.
 It is important that isopropyl alcohol used to clean your circuit board is 90% or better.
 High-percentage isopropyl alcohol can cause adverse effects in contact with the body, so be sure to handle it with care and use latex gloves and goggles.

 Using Distilled Water to Clean PCBs